-29 July 2005 29 November 2011
+Appointed to the Board: 29 July 2005

+Last Elected by shareholders: 29 November 2011

-BEc LLB Grad.
+Qualifications: BEc LLB Grad.
 Dip.
 Comm.
 Law MBA

-From November 2006 to October 2011, Mr Marks also served as Executive Chairman of iSonea Ltd, formally KarmelSonix Ltd, a medical devices company listed on the ASX that is focused on developing and commercialising a range of devices in the respiratory and medicine space.
+Experience: From November 2006 to October 2011, Mr Marks also served as Executive Chairman of iSonea Ltd, formally KarmelSonix Ltd, a medical devices company listed on the ASX that is focused on developing and commercialising a range of devices in the respiratory and medicine space.
 From September 1998 until March 2001, Mr Marks was employed by KPMG Corporate Finance Ltd (Australia), where he rose to Director and was responsible for heading up the equity capital markets group in Melbourne.
 From January 1992 until July 1994, Mr Marks served as Head of the Melbourne Companies Department at the Australian Securities Exchange and was founding Director of Momentum Funds Management Pty Ltd, an Australian venture capital firm.
 From December 1990 until December 1991, Mr Marks served as Director of Corporate Finance at Burdett Buckeridge & Young Ltd in their Melbourne offices, from August 1988 until November 1990, he held senior corporate finance positions at Barings Securities Ltd, and from July 1985 until July 1988, he served as an Associate Director of McIntosh Securities, now Merrill Lynch Australia.